elrnv/softy/README.md

 ```
 This tool helps orchestrate building and installing Rust plugins for Houdini's C++ API called the Houdini Development Kit (HDK).

+To install Houdini, go to [`sidefx.com`](https://www.sidefx.com/download/) create an account and install Houdini 20.5 (other versions may work, but this one was tested at the time of this writing).
 Before installing any of the plugins, you must source the Houdini environment variables found in the Houdini installation directory.
 For details on specific steps needed to build an HDK plugin see
 the [HDK Getting Started Guide](https://www.sidefx.com/docs/hdk/_h_d_k__intro__getting_started.html).
 Follow all